JetBrains/teamcity-documentation/topics/snapshot-dependencies.md

 * There is no other build configuration snapshot-depending on the current one with the disabled "_Do not run new build if there is a suitable one_" option.
 * The running build is not "hanging".
 * The settings of the build configuration have not changed since the build (that is, the build was run with the current build configuration settings).
 This also includes no changes to the parameters of all the parent projects of the build configuration.
 You can check if the settings were changed between several builds by comparing `.teamcity/settings/digest.txt` file in the [hidden build's artifacts](build-artifact.md#Hidden+Artifacts).
 * If there is also an artifact dependency in addition to the snapshot one, the suitable build should have artifacts.
+Otherwise, a build with no published artifacts and a build whose artifacts were removed during a [cleanup](teamcity-data-clean-up.md) are both equally suitable.
 * All the dependency builds (the builds the current one depends on) are "suitable" and are appropriately merged.

 #### VCS Settings Disabling Builds Reuse